plamb/deploying-elixir/docs/distill_with_docker_pt1.md

 #### But I want to git clone the source into the container.
 At some point, I might write that how-to, maybe.
 But I'd suggest you let that automagically happen with your CI system instead.
 In the meantime, you might take a look at [Building docker images with two Dockerfiles](http://blog.tomecek.net/post/build-docker-image-in-two-steps).

 #### What about a Phoenix app?
 Take a look at the highly untested [docker/Dockerfile.build.phoenix](./docker/Dockerfile.build.phoenix).
 There's a few more steps, including adding Nodejs for asset compilation.

+#### What about environment variables?
+Ugh...yeah...this can trip you up.
+An article just on this is "coming soon".
+I promise.

+## Acknowledgements
+While writing this I came across [Github - PagerDuty/docker_distiller].
+There's lots of overlapping concepts between what I've done and their mix tasks.
+Effectively, I've explained the process a bit and they've automated it.
+They are a bit opinionated but I'm certainly interested where you could go with it.
+I particularly like the idea of doing a Dockerfile as an eex template.

+[Releasing Elixir/OTP applications to the World](https://kennyballou.com/blog/2016/05/elixir-otp-releases/) Does an excellent job explaining the problem in detail.